Dru-blip/pico-lang/README.md

 **Download binaries:**
 [pico_x86-64_linux.zip](https://github.com/Dru-blip/pico-lang/releases)

-extract the zip file.
+Extract the zip file.

-**contents of zip file**:
+**Contents of zip file:**

-- picoc (executable for compiler)
+- `picoc` (executable for compiler)
-- pico (executable containing runtime)
+- `pico` (executable containing runtime)
-- libraylib.so (library containing raylib functions)
+- `libraylib.so` (library containing raylib functions)
-- libpio.so (library containing io functions)
+- `libpio.so` (library containing io functions)

-place the .so files in a directory of your choice. see **Usage** section to compile and run programs.
+Place the `.so` files in a directory of your choice.
+See **Usage** section to compile and run programs.

 ### Option 2: Compile from Source

 If you want to compile Pico from source, you can follow these steps:

-make sure you have the following prerequisites installed:
+Make sure you have the following prerequisites installed:

 - make
-- gcc/clang versions which can compiler c23 standard
+- gcc/clang versions which can compile c23 standard
-- Python 3.12.3 (version im using to build pico compiler)
+- Python 3.12.3 (version I'm using to build pico compiler)
-- raylib (to run the example pico) can download prebuild native library from releases page or see [raylib documentation](https://www.raylib.com/)
+- raylib (to run the example pico) can download prebuilt native library from releases page or see [raylib documentation](https://www.raylib.com/)

 1. Clone the Pico repository: